Sutton Maddock

 Sutton Maddock is a village and civil parish 16 mi south east of Shrewsbury, in the Shropshire district, in the county of Shropshire, England.
 The parish includes the hamlet of Brockton.
 In 2011 the parish had a population of 254.
 The parish touches Barrow, Beckbury, Broseley, The Gorge, Kemberton, Madeley, Ryton and Stockton.

 Landmarks

 There are 5 listed buildings in Sutton Maddock.
-Sutton Maddock has a church called St Mary and a Shell service station.
+Sutton Maddock has a church called St Mary.

 History

 The name "Sutton" means 'south farm/settlement' and "Madoc" being the personal name of 3 generations of a family which held the manor in the 12th and 13th centuries.
 Sutton Maddock was recorded in the Domesday Book as Sudtone.